Skip to:

 We propose the research and development including a proof-of-concept implementation of a framework that is capable of simulating devices’ vulnerabilities for training purposes, as well as emulating a specific list of supported devices for which firmware is available.
 This approach will allow for more flexibility in the number of scenarios and devices available for training and will allow for potential inclusion of emulated devices in addition to pseudo devices.

-NetMapper graphic
+NetMapper

 Netmapper